gazuiandres/omegaMusic/README.md

 Welcome to my litle music app project, I make this application to practice my skills in React and get fun with the process.

-UPDATE [August 2023]: App working again with internal mp3 files 🔥
+UPDATE [January 2023]: App working again with internal mp3 files 🔥

 ## How to use